How to Butcher a Turkey at Home

 Be aware that butchering a turkey is a bit more difficult than processing chickens …mainly because of the weight of the bird.
-You may want to have 2 people working together for this job, especially if lifting 20 pounds by yourself is too hard on your back.
-I do this job by myself, so if you don’t have help it is possible to do alone.
+Have someone help you if lifting 20+ pounds is too hard on your back.
+I do this job by myself, so if you don’t have help it is possible to do it alone.

 I kill my turkeys by chopping their heads off with an axe.
 It just seemed more humane to me than cutting through the arteries to bleed them to death.

 I put my bird in an old feed bag to confine its movement.
 The head is pulled out through a small hole in one corner.

 |Before I sever the spinal column with an axe, I pet the turkey to calm it down so it isn’t afraid.|

 The spinal column is severed quickly and death is instantaneous.

 The reflexes will cause the bird to struggle for about a minute after death.
 The bag allows me to restrain the bird until the muscles relax and stop moving.
-Without the bag, I would likely be cut up pretty bad by the talons.
+Without the bag, I would likely be cut up pretty badly by the talons.

 |You can kind of see that there are just a few pieces of skin holding the head on at this point.|

-When the struggling is over, I wash the carcass thoroughly with a hose.
+When the struggle is over, I wash the carcass thoroughly with a hose.
 Sometimes the bird will defecate in its death throes.